Find free North Carolina criminal records via official agencies and gain insight into a person’s past.

 How To View & Search the North Carolina Sex Offender Registry

-The NC General Assembly established the North Carolina Sex Offender and Public Protection Registry in 1996 as per North Carolina Code § 14-208.5 which requires persons convicted of sex crimes to register with law enforcement agencies.26
+The NC General Assembly established the North Carolina Sex Offender & Public Protection Registry in 1996 as per NC Code § 14-208.5, which requires persons convicted of sex crimes to register with law enforcement agencies.26

 This registry is a resource to inform the public and keep communities safe.